StartSteps-Digital-Education-GmbH/zalando-react-native/README.md

 Each week's content is organized into folders containing detailed theory and practice materials.
 Navigate to the specific week's folder to access the learning materials.

-## Prerequisites

-Before starting the program, ensure you have:
-- Basic understanding of programming concepts
-- Familiarity with either iOS (Swift) or Android (Kotlin) development (for app engineers)
-- Familiarity with web development (for web engineers)

 ## Development Environment Setup

-The program uses React Native CLI (not Expo) for development.
+The program uses React Native CLI for development.
 Detailed setup instructions will be provided in the Week 2 materials.

 ## Note